 The Department of Education's Office of Civil Rights is responsible for enforcing Title IX compliance on college and university campuses nationwide.
 The DOE-OCR is also responsible for investigating colleges and universities alleged to have either mishandled allegations of sexual assault and sexual misconduct, or failed to investigate such allegations altogether.
 The shift in the DOE-OCR's aggressiveness in pursuing such investigations is reflected by the increase in the number of schools under investigation.
-The 261 colleges and universities under Title IX federal investigation is nearly five times the number only two years ago.
+The approximate 261 colleges and universities under Title IX federal investigation is nearly five times the number only two years ago.

 It is not just in the immediate past that addressing campus sexual assault, sexual violence, and sexual misconduct has been prioritized by the government.
 The shift has been consistent in this direction.
 Prior federal action includes, for example, the Task Force to Protect Students from Sexual Assault which was launched in 2014.
 The Task Force is intended to be an interagency effort to address campus rape and sexual assault, and its mission includes coordinating federal enforcement efforts and also helping colleges and universities meet their obligations under federal law; Title IX in particular.
 The Obama Administration, in addition to raising awareness of the issue not just on campus, but also in the national consciousness, has also strongly threatened to take away what is arguably the incentive that motivates many colleges and universities to fully comply with Title IX mandates – federal funding.
 Colleges and universities are under tremendous pressure from different sources to vigorously address and respond to allegations of sexual assault, and to also avoid potential litigation from complainants who believe their school is not properly addressing their allegations of sexual assault and sexual misconduct.

+The school will not automatically believe the complainant if the accused student takes the necessary steps and mounts the strongest possible defense.
 Although the focus of Title IX legislation is arguably aimed at addressing complainants' concerns, schools are also under pressure to avoid litigation from respondents; often male students, but not always.
 Many respondents' legal suits have not been successful in the past, but as more suits are filed and work their way through federal and state courts, a consensus is developing as to which legal causes of action have a better chance of success and which do not.
 Some lawsuits in the more recent past have seen limited success because respondents' legal causes of action have been refined based on recent decisions made by federal and state courts.
 Ultimately, with significant federal funding at stake, and also the prospect of negative publicity that legal action against a school creates, colleges and universities try to avoid legal action by both complainants and respondents.

 Although DOE-OCR policy is in large part responsible for the general "tone" of campus Title IX investigations and student disciplinary cases, an important consideration that can affect how a particular school addresses a complainant's allegations of sexual assault is the atmosphere on that school's campus.
 For example, do strong anti-sexual assault student advocacy groups play a prominent role on campus?
 Do college and university decision-makers play a role in these advocacy groups?
 Do college and university decision-makers have a history of bias or misfeasance in handling Title IX student disciplinary cases?